-NOTE: must apply to the Director, Rice Center for Leader Development with justification for "with Distinction" using accumulated points.
+NOTE: must apply to the Director, Rice Center for Leader Development for designation as graduation with distinction.
 An application form will be maintained on the Corps Resources web page.

 Early Turn

 Cadets in both Military and VPI tracks may be considered for Early Turn.
 Any cadet whose ROTC commissioning program will be complete in less than eight semesters is eligible for consideration for an early turn.
 A cadet's Corps standing may be accelerated only with the approval of the Commandant.
 Cadets may petition the Commandant via the Deputy Commandant for consideration of early turn status.
 The number of semesters a cadet will be in the Corps prior to graduation and commissioning will determine the path of early turning.